 Today we will study the shaper machine in detail.
-In this article, you will find everything about the shaper machine to the point.
-You need not go anywhere else.
+In this article, you will find Definitions, working, types, specifications, advantages, disadvantages, and applications of a shaper machine with a downloadable pdf.
 Let’s embark:

 Shaper Machine is the simplest and the important machine used in the machine shops and the tool rooms since it is easy to set up and operate.

-The shaper makes use of a single point tool that transverse the work and feed over the end of each stroke.
+The shaper makes use of a single point tool that transverse the work and feeds over the end of each stroke.

 It is used mainly to machine flat or plane surfaces in horizontal, vertical, and angular planes.